-Nominations for SAIT's 2019 Alumni Awards are now closed and will be announced fall 2019!
+Nominations for SAIT's 2019 Alumni Awards are now closed.
+Winners will be announced September 2019!

 SAIT's Alumni Awards celebrate graduates of distinction — trailblazers in industry who invest in their community and continue to support SAIT.
 Alumni are honoured in two categories: the Distinguished Alumni Award (DA) and the Outstanding Young Alumni Award (OYA).
 View award criteria below.

 Thank you to all who nominated one of our incredible alumni for an Outstanding Young Alumni Award or Distinguished Alumni Award.
 Follow @SAITAlumni on Twitter for the latest SAIT alumni news.

 Established in 1988, the Distinguished Alumni Award recognizes a SAIT graduate who demonstrates:

 Established in 2009, the Outstanding Young Alumni Award recognizes a SAIT graduate who:

 A radio star, a ballerina butcher and guru of green homebuilding — the three recipients of SAIT's 2018 Alumni Awards share a creative spirit, an innovative streak and a commitment to giving back.
 Although they all live and work in Alberta, each has made an impact far beyond its borders.

 Professional Cooking ′00